-Fans pay an emotional tribute to Sala, a year after he died
+Nantes fans remember Sala; Neymar pays tribute to Bryant

 “He’s still in our thoughts,“ Nantes captain Abdoulaye Touré said.
 “We wanted to win this match for him but we didn’t manage to.“

-It was at Nantes where Sala made his name, netting 48 goals in 133 games and becoming a fan favorite because of his hard work and unselfishness.
+Sala netted 48 goals in 133 games and was a fan favorite because of his hard work and unselfishness.

 His imposing stature, heading prowess and ability to play back to goal prompted Cardiff – which was then in the Premier League – to agree a club-record 17 million euros ($19.3 million) to sign him.